tao200ok/expresso/README.md

 #### Body (**raw**)

-The request body should contain a 'menuItem' field with data for the proposed update.
+The request body should contain a 'menuItem' property with data for the proposed update.
 See the example.
-The request will fail with a 400 response code if the menuItem object or any of its required fields are missing.
+The request will fail with a 400 response code if the menuItem object or any of its required properties are missing.

-menuItem:
+Menu Item:

 | Property    | Description                        | Type    | Required |
 | ----------- | ---------------------------------- | ------- | -------- |